Transactional Email Infrastructure for AI Agents

 Can I use the MCP server to send transactional email from Claude Desktop or Cursor?

 Yes.
-The send_email MCP tool accepts the same parameters as the REST API — from, to, subject, body, and metadata.
+The send MCP tool accepts the same parameters as the REST send endpoint — mailbox_id, to, subject, and markdown.
 This is useful for agents running interactively in MCP-compatible clients that need to send a transactional email as part of a longer workflow.
-For production high-volume transactional workloads, the REST API or Python SDK is the appropriate choice — MCP tools are optimized for interactive, lower-frequency agent workflows.
+For production high-volume transactional workloads, the REST API is the appropriate choice — MCP tools are optimized for interactive, lower-frequency agent workflows.

 Explore more use cases